opensensorhub/osh-js/Toolkit/Documentation/site/docs/tutos/osh-by-example.md

 ## 2) Use the right Javascript mappers

 Once you have got the information, you have to use the Toolkit to build your client.
-You have to choose the corresponding data receivers et the corresponding views:
+You have to choose the corresponding data receivers and the corresponding views:

 ### DataReceivers